Caribbean Food Restaurant

 Where the Cooking Stays Local

 West End sits at the far western edge of Grand Cayman, past the point where the tourist infrastructure thins and the road starts to feel like it belongs to the island rather than to visiting traffic.
 Arriving here, the air carries salt and something faintly smoky, and the pace of the neighbourhood registers before you reach any particular door.
 It is the kind of district where food traditions move slowly and sourcing decisions get made based on what came off the water that morning rather than what the supply chain can guarantee.
-Caribbean Food Restaurant operates within that context, and understanding the broader West End food culture is essential to reading what this address is actually doing.
+Caribbean Food Restaurant is a casual Caymanian seafood restaurant in West End, Cayman Islands, with an average price of about $25 per person.
+Understanding the broader West End food culture is essential to reading this address.

 The Cayman Islands occupy an unusual position in Caribbean food geography.
 Despite the concentration of wealth driven by financial services and luxury tourism, the island's indigenous food culture has not been entirely displaced.
 Traditional Caymanian cooking draws heavily on the surrounding sea, with turtle, conch, fish, and shellfish forming the historical backbone of the diet.
 Turtle is now protected and legally off menus, but conch and local reef fish continue to appear wherever kitchens are paying attention to what the island actually produces.
 That sourcing lineage matters here: it separates places doing Caribbean food as a category from those doing Caymanian cooking as a practice rooted in specific waters and specific ingredients.